Arshia1381/DDR5-OC-Guide/README.md

 Has XMPs of 1.4v.
 Better than Samsung B die in terms of tightening.
 Found on high-end kits (ie 6800cl34 1.35v) (ADATA AX5U6800C3416G-DCLABK)

 3. Micron 16Gbit Revision A die *
 Has XMPs of 1.25v.
-Worse than S.K.
-Hynix M die in terms of tightening and frequency.
+Worst in terms of tightening and frequency.
 Found on low-end kits (ie 5200cl38 1.25v) (ADATA AD5U5200C3816G-BLA)

 More will be added soon!